Ada-Developers-Academy/daily-curriculum/topic_resources/see-more.md

 + Code Quality
     * Metrics
-        - Flog: no Controller method > 25, no Model method > 15
+        - Flog: no Controller method > 25, no Model method > 15[?]
-        - Rubocop: no more than 15 code style issues
+        - Rubocop: no more than 15 code style issues[?]
-        - Brakeman: no major security issues
+        - Brakeman: no major security issues[?]
         - Code Coverage: 90%+